Course Coordinator (Storrs): Katie Hall

 Worksheets to be Turned in

 There are 10 worksheets due the Fridays there is not a midterm.
 This includes a preliminary worksheet due Week 1 which will include 2 parts.
-You will need to upload a PDF and complete a part that requires Lockdown Browser with Respondus Monitor to make sure you are ready for the exams.
+You will need to upload a PDF and complete a part that requires you check your WebCam settings to make sure you are ready for the exams.
 These worksheets are available through HuskyCT and will be turned in on HuskyCT as well, unless your instructor provides other instructions.
-On these worksheets, about 3 questions will be graded for correctness (3 points each), you can earn up to 10 points for completeness and 2 points for overall clarity.
-(You can earn get a bonus point if everything is submitted as an extremely clear PDF).
+Worksheets will be graded for correctness, completeness and clarity.
+You can earn bonus points (up to 5%) if everything is submitted as an extremely clear PDF.

 Extra Practice Worksheets (not turned in or graded)